projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-ip-pools.md

 The Pod CIDR was `192.168.0.0/16`.
 The `/16` means 16 bits of a 32-bit IPv4 address is the fixed prefix, therefore 16 bits are freely variable within the CIDR, or about 64K addresses.
 For our first IPPool, we define the prefix `192.168.0.0/18`, leaving only 14 bits free, or about 16K addresses for pods.
-This is enough for a very large Kubernetes cluster, and it still leaves a lot of room in the Pod CIDR if we want to create some more IP Pools.
+This is enough for a very large Kubernetes cluster, and it still leaves a lot of room in the Pod CIDR if we want to create some more IP pools.

 Let's define a second pool right now.